awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 It is not recommended that you specify network\-related `systemControls` parameters for multiple containers in a single task that also uses either the `awsvpc` or `host` network mode for the following reasons:
 + For tasks that use the `awsvpc` network mode, if you set `systemControls` for any container it will apply to all containers in the task\.
 If you set different `systemControls` for multiple containers in a single task, the container that is started last will determine which `systemControls` take effect\.
 + For tasks that use the `host` network mode, the network namespace `systemControls` are not supported\.
 If you are setting an IPC resource namespace to use for the containers in the task, the following will apply to your system controls\.
-For more information, see [IPC Mode](#task_definition_ipcmode)\.
+For more information, see [IPC mode](#task_definition_ipcmode)\.
 + For tasks that use the `host` IPC mode, IPC namespace `systemControls` are not supported\.
 + For tasks that use the `task` IPC mode, IPC namespace `systemControls` values will apply to all containers within a task\.
 This parameter is not supported for Windows containers or tasks using the Fargate launch type\.